bytecodealliance/wasmtime/docs/contributing-architecture.md

    completed before instantiation is finished.
-For MVP wasm this only involves loading the import into the correct index array, but for module linking this could involve instantiating other modules, handling `alias` fields, etc. In any case the result of this step is a `wasmtime_runtime::Imports` array which has the values for all imported items into the wasm module.
+For MVP wasm this only involves loading the import into the correct index array, but for module linking this could involve instantiating other modules, handling `alias` fields, etc. In any case the result of this step is a `crate::runtime::vm::Imports` array which has the values for all imported items into the wasm module.
 Note that in this case an import is typically some sort of raw pointer to the actual state plus the `VMContext` of the instance that was imported from.
 The final result of this step is an `InstanceAllocationRequest`, which is then submitted to the configured instance allocator, either on-demand or pooling.

 3. The `InstanceHandle` corresponding to this instance is allocated.
 How this